csev/wikiextract/README.md

 image file.
 Then the patched HTML is stored in a folder per category under the `html` folder

 * Then it reads the "edit" page and pulls out the Markdown from the `<textarea>` tag.
 It cleans this up a bit and stores it under the `markdown` folder with folders organized by category.
+This is not served, although you can go to `/wiki/markdown` to see it.
+My main idea here is in case we wanted to reconstruct a real wiki server to serve and edit these pages.

 When this is done, the `images` and `html` folders are served up through `index.php` as long as this folder is checked out into the `/wiki` path in a web server.
 If you go to `/wiki/index.php`